 - Keep your palms open and facing up: this signals you’re being honest and open.
-Having your palms down is associated more with dominance, while curled knuckles can come off aggressive.
+Having your palms down is associated more with dominance, while curled knuckles can come off as aggressive.

 - Avoid distractions: if you tend to fiddle with jewellery, pens or keys in your pocket, put these out of reach in a bag or jacket.

 - Be natural: most people move their hands when they talk, and this isn’t a problem.
 In fact, being too controlled will look robotic – you only need to worry if your hands are stealing your mouth’s thunder.

 4. How important is voice tone and volume?

 As you’d expect, both the tone of your voice, and how loudly you speak matter during a job interview.